slowernews/wisdom-tldr/README.md

 > *'What you need to start a new business: generosity.' -- Derek Sivers*

 > *'Without customers, you don’t have a business.
 You have a hobby.' -- Don Peppers & Martha Rogers*

+> *'Entrepreneurs prepare for bad.
+They budget pessimistically using the worst case scenario.'*

 > *'Scratch your own itch.'*